jerinmt/todolist/README.md

 23 April 2025
 Styled the page.
 Next is to implement the updating feature, time-fns and local storage.
 Also reorganised the modules.
+Completed the updating feature, the projects and tasks can be increased and decreased priority as well as marked as done.
+Next is to implement local storage and then time-fns to show how much time is left for tasks and projects.